better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 PeerID ($I_{d} = BASE58(PK(K_{d}))$)

-In Radicle, keys are securely exchanged with an elliptic curve Diffie-Hellman key agreement scheme, where DHKey is used for authentication (as the static public key s in the Noise[@noise] protocol).
+In Radicle, keys are securely exchanged with an elliptic curve Diffie-Hellman key agreement scheme, where DHKey is used for authentication (as the static public key s in the [Noise](http://www.noiseprotocol.org/) protocol).

 DHKey ($S_{d} = PK(Curve25519(K_{d}))$)